-The Appeal Bond must be filed not later than 10 days after you are found guilty and assessed a fine in your case, unless a Motion for New Trial is filed, in which case the appeal bond must be filed 10 days after it is overruled.
+The Appeal Bond must be filed not-later than 10 days after you are found guilty and assessed a fine in your case, unless a Motion for New Trial is filed with the Trial Court, in which case the appeal bond must be filed 10 days after the Motion.

+For a New Trial is overruled.
 A Motion for New Trial is not necessary to appeal your case.
-A form of the Appeal Bond can be obtained from the Municipal Court Clerk's office or on line at:
+A form of the Appeal Bond can be obtained from the Municipal Court Clerk's office or online at: www.elpasotexas.gov/assets/Documents/CoEP/Municipal-Courts/-Forms/Appeal-Bond-Fill.pdf